yasirkula/UnityIngameDebugConsole/README.md

 This asset helps you see debug messages (logs, warnings, errors, exceptions) runtime in a build (also assertions in editor) and execute commands using its built-in console.
 It also supports logging *logcat* messages to the console on Android platform.

 User interface is created with **uGUI** and costs **1 SetPass call** (and 6 to 10 batches).
 It is possible to resize or hide the console window during the game.
 Once the console is hidden, a small popup will take its place (which can be dragged around).
+The popup will show the number of logs that arrived since it had appeared.
 Console window will reappear after clicking the popup.

 ![popup](Images/3.png)